aabhyasadev/EngageXPlatform/replit.md

-# EngageX - Email Marketing Platform
+# EngageX Email Marketing Platform

 ## Overview

-EngageX is a comprehensive multi-tenant email marketing platform built with a modern full-stack architecture.
-It provides organizations with the tools to create, manage, and track email campaigns with enterprise-grade features including domain verification, contact management, template systems, and detailed analytics.
+EngageX is a comprehensive multi-tenant email marketing platform that enables organizations to create, manage, and track email campaigns.
+Built with a modern full-stack architecture, it features a React/TypeScript frontend with a Django REST API backend, supporting subscription-based access with tiered feature sets.

-The application serves multiple organizations with secure isolation, role-based access control, and subscription management.
-It supports the complete email marketing workflow from contact import and segmentation to campaign creation, sending, and performance tracking.
+The platform handles the complete email marketing lifecycle: contact management, template creation, campaign execution, domain verification for authenticated sending, real-time analytics, and subscription billing through Stripe integration.

-## Recent Changes (September 30, 2025)

-### Major Django Backend Restructuring Completed ✅

-Successfully completed a comprehensive restructuring of the Django backend from a monolithic `core` app to a modular, domain-driven architecture with 10 specialized apps:

-**New Architecture:**
-- `apps/accounts/` - User and organization management (User, Organization, OrganizationMembership, Invitation models)
-- `apps/authentication/` - Authentication flows (signin, signup, auth views, OIDC integration)
-- `apps/subscriptions/` - Billing and subscription management (Stripe integration, plan management, usage tracking)
-- `apps/contacts/` - Contact and contact group management
-- `apps/domains/` - Domain verification and DNS management
-- `apps/campaigns/` - Email campaign creation and sending
-- `apps/templates/` - Email template management
-- `apps/analytics/` - Analytics events and dashboard statistics
-- `apps/notifications/` - In-app notification system
-- `apps/common/` - Shared utilities, middleware, tasks, constants, and base viewsets

-**Migration Safety Approach:**
-- All moved models use `Meta.app_label = 'core'` to preserve database integrity
-- Original `core` app kept in INSTALLED_APPS for migration compatibility
-- No database migrations required - existing data remains intact
-- Backward-compatible with existing migration history

-**Configuration Updates:**
-- Settings split into base/development/production files in `backend/config/settings/`
-- Requirements organized into layered files (base/dev/prod/test)
-- Environment files created (.env.example, .env.development, .env.production)
-- ROOT_URLCONF updated to `config.urls`
-- WSGI_APPLICATION updated to `config.wsgi.application`
-- All imports updated to use new app structure

 ## User Preferences